catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 * a plant ID corresponds to only one plant name per year
 * every generator has at least one reporting period for which they have non-zero generation
 * electricity generation heat rates are close to known averages for their prime mover / energy source
+* if a value is reported, it is correct and reflects reality
+* if a generator reports all null values for a specific time period, it was non-operational during that time period; if a generator reports 0 generation for a specific time period, it was operational, but not dispatched

 ::::::::